 The DIY Musician Podcast is the official podcast of CD Baby.
 This podcast is not so much technical in nature, as business-oriented.
 Their purpose is to help independent artists succeed in the music business.
 To this end they have a rotating format.
-Every other show is an interview, either of an independant artist who is “making it” or “on the way”, or a music professional dispensing advice.
+Some shows feature an interview, either of an independent artist who is “making it” or “on the way”, or a music professional dispensing advice.
 On the other weeks, they have a roundtable discussion where they comment on the previous week’s interview(s), look at some of the latest music business news (specifically oriented on what affects independent artists), and take some reader e-mail and voice-mail.

 The EDMProd Podcast

 The EDMProd Podcast is an interview style show by Sam Matla with EDM producers and other music industry professionals.
 I find that many of the pros he speaks with offer significant content applicable to people working in any genre.
 Greg Gaminno’s branding episode is a great example, but there are nuggets to be mined in almost every one.